rsdoiel/antenna/socal_north.md

 date: 2023-10-25, from: The Daily Trojan (USC Student Newspaper)

 <p>This week on “The Soapbox”, host Fabián Gutiérrez welcomes assistant opinion editor Antonio Wu, who delves into his assessment of the idea of coming out and some of its significant flaws, alongside other ways in which queerness can be expressed and celebrated in the context of LGBTQIA+ History Month.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/25/the-pros-and-progress-of-coming-out-with-antonio-wu/">The pros and progress of coming out with Antonio Wu</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/25/the-pros-and-progress-of-coming-out-with-antonio-wu/">The pros and progress of coming out with Antonio Wu</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/25/the-pros-and-progress-of-coming-out-with-antonio-wu/>